 Author: Jiayi, from The Diary of Nomad.

 If you’re looking for an exciting solo adventure in Europe, then London is a city you can’t miss.
+It’s just one of the best places to travel alone.
 There are tons of remarkable places here, and many of them are off the tourist trail too!
 The stunning capital city of England is absolutely amazing!

 But let’s start with one of the most important things: safety.